-Despite a somewhat confusing name, area anti-passback (APB) is actually quite simple: It is a security protocol that prevents cardholder credentials from being used for improper access.
+Despite a somewhat confusing name, an area anti-passback (APB) system is actually quite simple.
+Anti-passback is a security measure that aims to prevent consecutive entries for one access card, or prevent multiple people from using the same access card.
+It is a security protocol that prevents cardholder credentials from being used for improper access.
 Area APB works by recording which users have swiped into and out of a defined area.
 Cardholders swipe into the building and into other areas during the day.
 For their access card to work at any entry reader again, their card must have been swiped at the corresponding exit reader.

 APB assumes that all employees keep their access cards on them at all times.
 By swiping into an area, they tell the system that they do not need to re-enter, so their entry access is temporarily revoked.
 If they are a trustworthy employee, this never becomes an issue.
 However, if they pass their badge to another person to try and trick the system into granting that person access, the second person will be unable to enter and your system administrators will be alerted.
 This is most commonly used in parking garages and main entrances.
 Area APB only serves to make each area of your facility more protected against infiltration.